 Master Food Preservers

-The 2014 Master Food Preserver Volunteer Training has just wrapped up.
-After 8 weeks of training on Food Preservation and Safety this years volunteers will join Veterans in educating the public this Spring.
+The 2015 Master Food Preserver Volunteer Training will begin in April.
+After 8 weeks of training on all elements of Food Preservation and Safety this years volunteers will join Veterans in educating the public this Spring.

 We’re so excited to provide more opportunities for our new and veteran volunteers to serve the public.
 This year our Master Food Preserver Volunteers will be educating the public about safe food handling and preservation over the phone, at workshops, at exhibits and demonstrations at sites such as farmers' markets and county fairs.

 We are currently taking names for those interested in participating in the 2015 program.
 Please call 503-821-1112 or email Katie Johnson to sign up on the waiting list.

 OSU Extension Service Master Food Preserver program are offering a 4-part, hands-on series covering safe, healthy and delicious home food preservation.
 Registration will begin in early Spring, come back in April to reserve your spot.

 In the meantime if you have any questions or are looking for a good place to get new recipes please visit our publications page for a full breadth of preservation articles and recipes.
 Including the recipe for class favorite Pickled Onion Relish Slices

 OSU Spring Series at the Oregon Food Bank West

 Beginning in June this 4-part hands on series covers the essentials of home pressure and boil water canning.
 Great for beginners and those looking to brush up on your skills in safe and healthy food preservation.
 Take each class for $25.00 or the whole series for $75.00 supply cost included.

 Thursday's 5:30pm- 8:30pm at: 1870 NW 173rd Ave.
 Beaverton Or